jmzobitz/neonSoilFlux/README.md

 If you encounter problems with code in this repository, feel free to post an [issue](https://github.com/jmzobitz/NEONSoils/issues).

 ## Credits & Acknowledgements
-This is a project solely funded by the National Science Foundation.
+This is a project solely funded by the National Science Foundation, NSF# 2017829.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

+### Code Contributions / Changelog:
+- (pre-2021): Initial code developed by Edward Ayres \email{eayres@battelleecology.org}
+- 2021: Initial package development and testing by Zobitz and undergraduate researchers Lajntxiag Lee and Kathleen O'Rourke (both Augsburg University)
+- 2022: Ongoing refinement and testing by undergraduate researchers at the following institutions:
+  * Ridwan Abdi, Kebba Janeh, Nevin Lor, Diana Ortiz Alvarracin, Dijone Mehmeti, Ali Musa, Barbara Sabino Pina, Ly Xiong, Xeng Yang (Augsburg University)
+  * Courtney Leung (Northwestern University

 ## License
 GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19 November 2007